jordirue/gazita.0.0.1/README.md

-# gazita.0.0.1
+# gazita_0.1
-ReminderTemplates | A word is enough to the wise
+A word is enough to the wise